MartinPons/CleaningDataProject/CodeBook.md

 The project monitored manually 30 subjects and six different kinds of activities as the gyroscope and the accelerometer were registrin different kinds of signals

+### Units of measure

-The variables used in this data set are the means and standar deviations related measures for each subject and activity
+The variables used in this data set are the means and standar deviations related measures for each subject and activity.
+The rest of the variables were dropped

+The original observations have been aggregated for each Subject and Activity using means

+The original units of measure of the original variables can be read in the README.txt file from the original data set

+	"...Using its embedded accelerometer and gyroscope, we captured 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz.
+The experiments have been video-recorded to label the data manually.
+The obtained dataset has been randomly partitioned into two sets, where 70% of the volunteers was selected for generating the training data and 30% the test data."

 ### Variables in the data set